Bangor Mall

+Bangor Mall entrance in spring 2018; this entrance, as well as the wing to the mall, has been condemned and inaccessible to the public.

 Built in 1977 on a former dairy farm and opened in October 1978, the mall sits on Stillwater Avenue north of Bangor's central business district.
 It can be reached from nearby Interstate 95 via exits 186 and 187.

 In 1998, Filene's opened its store in the mall during the 1996-1998 renovation.